-If you leave Pensionable Service after two or more years' Pensionable Service you will be entitled to a deferred pension payable from NRA.
-The pension will be calculated in the same way as the retirement pension described on page 10.
-However, your final 'block' of pension will be based on the number of days completed in your final year before date of leaving and your average CARE Pensionable Pay during that period.
+If you leave Pensionable Service after two or more years' Pensionable Service you will

+be entitled to a deferred pension

+payable from NRA or, in some cases,

+before NRA.
+The pension will be

+calculated in the same way as the

+retirement pension described on

+page 8, however:

+- Your Final Salary benefits will be based on your completed Pensionable Service to 6 April 2016 and your Final Pensionable Pay at your date of leaving.

+- Your final 'block' of CARE

+benefits will be based on the

+number of days completed in

+your final year before date of

+leaving and your average

+CARE Pensionable Pay

+during that period.